mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * PLL system clock for different clock speeds
 * GPIO, GPIO interrupt on both edges
 * 16/32-bit and 32/64-bit General Purpose Timer in oneshot and periodic mode
+* PWM can be initilized for single and double ended complementary mode.

 ## In Progress
-* PWM: not function needs debugging
+* ADC: Planning implementation

 ## Planned in no specific order
 * GPIO interrupt on a single edge
 * USB
 * UART
-* ADC
 * SPI
 * I2C
 * Systick